mapninja/Earthsys144/week05/03_TURN_IN_watershed_with_qgis_and_whitebox_tools.md

 You will need:

 - [WatershedDelineation.zip](../data/WatershedDelineation.zip)
 - WhiteboxTools installed in QGIS.
-If you have not installed or configured it yet, use the Week 00 guidance for [installing QGIS and WhiteboxTools](../week00/07_installing_qgis_and_plugins.md#whiteboxtools-plugin).
+If you have not installed or configured it yet, use the Week 00 guidance for [installing Whitebox Tools](../week00/11_installing_whitebox_tools.md).

 ### Download and unpack the data